Zikrillo/rsschool-cv/cv.md

 - International Math Olympiad NATIONAL RESEARCH NUCLEAR UNIVERSITY MEPHI,III place, November 2019.
 - International Physics Olympiad NATIONAL RESEARCH NUCLEAR UNIVERSITY MEPHI, II place, November 2019.
 ## Projects
-- NONOISE (Non commercial), October 2021
-This app helps people who have autism.
-Usually people with autism don't like a lot of noise.
-The app shows you the parts of the city where it's loud right now.
-Technical Tools: Android Studio, Java, Yandex-mapkit
 - BUBBLECODE!
 (Non commercial) , October 2021
 Bubblecode is an interactive code for scanning (alternative to qr).
 The application uses a gradient to represent numbers.
 Technical Tools: Python, Pillow- pil, Open-cv